waghan2/Arduino-steper-motor-control-by-usb-serial/README.md

 # How to Control steper Motor over usb

 # Includes: include <AccelStepper.h>
+# Components:
+- Arduino uno
+- cnc shield for arduino uno (cnc shield v3.0)
+- DRV8825 or A4988
+-
 ### Very simple program that gets the value form a String and execute or save it on EEprom

 ## Recived string